Setting up Nominatim for Development

 All tests are located in the

-cd test make
+cd build make test

 For more information about the structure of the tests and how to change and extend the test suite, see the Testing chapter.